magento/devdocs/guides/v2.0/cloud/access-acct/fastly.md

 {% include cloud/cli-get-started.md %}

 ## Install Fastly in an Integration branch and deploy {#cloud-fastly-setup}
 You should install the Fastly module on your local, pushing the code to Integration and deploying across to your Staging and Production environments.
+For {{site.data.var.<ece>}} 2.2, install Fastly module 1.2.27 or later for all updated settings and full VCL snippet uploading support.

 <div class="bs-callout bs-callout-warning" markdown="1">
 Don't configure the module in your local before building and deploying.
 You'll configure the module in those environments.